Your toilet and faucets could be spying on you.

 For more reading regarding tech and privacy, visit our privacy category.
 WARNING, some of the privacy issues might creep you out.

 SUMMARY – As we add devices to our homes we should be aware of the fact that previously mundane items such as faucets and toilets could be spying on you.
+For example, many smart televisions are spying on their owners.

 - What would you say if I told you that your television was listening to your conversations?